Blair Turgott: Stevenage and Boreham Wood

+Maidstone United

+After Turgott scored during a short three-match loan spell at Maidstone, the Stones signed him for the 2018 - 19 season.
+Turgott went on to score 17 goals in 43 appearances, his most prolific period as a striker so far in his career.

 Sweden

 In July 2019, Turgott left England and signed with Allsvenskan side Östersund.

 It wasn't until on 10 August 2019 when he made his debut for the club against GIF Sundsvall, coming on as a 43rd-minute substitute and won the penalty, which teammate Dino Islamović successfully converted the penalty, in a 1–1 draw.
-Two weeks later on 25 August 2019, Turgott scored his first goal for Östersunds FK, in a 3–1 lost against AIK.
+Two weeks later on 25 August 2019, Turgott scored his first goal for Östersunds FK, in a 3–1 loss against AIK.
 At the end of the 2019 season, he went on to make sixteen appearances and scoring once in all competitions.

 At the start of the 2021 season, Turgott helped Östersund when he scored three times in the Svenska Cupen's group stage matches, including a brace against Landskrona BoIS and saw the club reach through the group stage.
 Turgott scored his first hat–trick of his Östersund's career, in a 5–0 win against Örebro SK on 18 April 2021.
 He then scored his second hat–trick of his Östersund's career, in a 3–1 win against IF Elfsborg on 19 September 2021.
 However, he was unable to help the club avoid relegation after they lost 3–0 against Varbergs BoIS.
 Despite this, Turgott finished as Östersund's top–scorer with thirteen goals in a total of twenty–nine appearances in the 2021 season.

 On 5 May 2022, Turgott joined Allsvenskan side BK Häcken on a two-year deal.
 He won the 2022 Allsvenskan in his first season with BK Häcken, scoring in the title deciding match against IFK Goteborg in October 2022.

+On 20 June 2024, Turgott signed for fellow Allsvenskan side Halmstad on a two-and-a-half-year deal.